cloudposse/geodesic/docs/design.md

 ### An Opinionated Framework

 We designed this shell as the last layer of abstraction.
 It stitches all the tools together like `make`, `aws-cli`, `kops`, `helm`, `kubectl`, and `terraform`.
-As time progresses, there will undoubtably be even more that come into play.
+As time progresses, there will undoubtedly be even more that come into play.
 For this reason, we chose to use a combination of `bash` and `make` which together are ideally suited to combine the strengths of all these wonderful tools into one powerful shell, without raising the barrier to entry too high.

 The `cloud` command ties everything together.
 It's designed to call `make` targets within the various `module` directories.
 Targets are documented using `##` symbols preceding the target name.